Denali State Park: Attractions

 The tundra on the surrounding plateau of the ranges and in the park offer a unique environment for plants and animals.
 This terrain also offers many small lakes which are easy to hike to and visit.

 Rivers in the area allow for clearwater canoeing and rapids for various levels of canoers and kayakers.
 This area is also known for its salmon fishing during the season.

 Since the environment is still very rugged and uninhabited it is left virtually wild.

 During summer, there are almost 21 hours of constant daylight every day, with the sun barely dropping behind the horizon.
 The temperature stays at or below 80 degrees Fahrenheit during the summer but can drop to -40 degrees Fahrenheit in the winter, with snow covering most of the land.
 During all of the seasons, the surrounding glaciers in the area can be visited, and their distinct runoff paths can be seen.

 State recreation sites

-In addition to the main park, the area also hosts two small, minimally developed state recreation sites founded in 1994: the Blair Lake State Recreation Site and the Tokositna River State Recreation Site.
+In addition to the main park, the area hosts two small, minimally developed state recreation sites founded in 1994: the Blair Lake State Recreation Site and the Tokositna River State Recreation Site.